Ooltewah, Tennessee: History

 Ooltewah was the county seat of James County, a former Tennessee county that went bankrupt in 1919 and was subsequently incorporated into Hamilton County.
 The former James County Courthouse located in the square in downtown Ooltewah is the community's major landmark.
 It is listed on the National Register of Historic Places.

 Alfred Cate (1822–1871), a resident of Ooltewah, was a prominent Southern Unionist and leader in the East Tennessee bridge-burning conspiracy.
 Cate and his men destroyed three Chattanooga-area railroad bridges on the night of November 8, 1861, in hopes of paving the way for a Union invasion of East Tennessee.

 On November 24, 1863, the 4th Michigan Cavalry entered Ooltewah and captured seventeen Confederates, including two officers, and destroyed a train of four wagons.
 On the next day, the 4th Michigan Cavalry destroyed the Ooltewah railroad bridge, burned 4,000 pounds of flour, and captured a Confederate Lieutenant Colonel before moving on to Cleveland before nightfall.

 Geography

 Ooltewah is located at 35°4′1″N 85°4′53″W (35.066834, -85.081421).

 According to the United States Census Bureau, the CDP has a total area of 0.9 sqmi, all land.

 Name

-The word Ooltewah is possibly derived from ultiwa, a Cherokee cognate of the Muscogee word italwa, meaning "principal ground".
-Alternatively, it is perhaps derived from the Creek (Muscogee) words uwv-tawa (OO-U-TA-WA) "water town."
+The word Ooltewah is possibly derived from ultiwa, a Cherokee cognate of the Muscogee word italwa, meaning "principal ground."
+Alternatively, it is perhaps derived from the Creek (Muscogee) words uwv-tawa (OO-U-TA-WA), meaning "water town."
 Locals attribute the name as translated "Owls Nest" or "Owls Roost" (CREEK - Opv-tawa OH-POO-TA-WA).